Resources

 Low Carbon Hydrogen Production, Storage and Distribution

-HyTrEc2 aims to undertake innovative demonstrative projects in Hydrogen production, storage and distribution.
-Hydrogen transport emits no CO2, however the production of Hydrogen often does.
-Water Electrolysis production of Hydrogen has the potential to be entirely green, however at present the cost is too high to be viable.
-HyTrEc2 aims to produce Hydrogen with a low/zero Carbon footprint at a significantly lower price.
+HyTrEc2 aims to undertake innovative demonstrative projects in hydrogen production, storage and distribution.
+Fuel cell electric vehicles (FCEVs) emit no CO2 well to wheel, however the production of hydrogen can.
+Water Electrolysis production of hydrogen has the potential to be entirely green, however at present the cost is too high to be viable.
+HyTrEc2 aims to produce hydrogen with a low/zero carbon footprint at a significantly lower price.
 Alongside production, HyTrEc2 seeks to involve itself in improving the storage and distribution of Hydrogen, which is particularly important given that much of the North Sea Region is made up of large rural swathes interspersed with towns and cities.

 HyTrEc2 Partner, RISE has been steadily collecting information from across the partnership and further afield to develop a detailed report on the Business Case and Economic Modelling for Green Hydrogen Production in the North Sea Region.
 This considers how to optimise the business case for green hydrogen using alternative revenue sources for hydrogen production and refuelling stations.
 The report describes the theory behind how production and distribution of hydrogen can be optimised, giving examples that explore different aspects of hydrogen production, distribution and refuelling stations, including: